-- a.
-Find the volume of the tank in cubic meters. - b.
-After a rainy night, the tank was about 1/3 full.
-About how many liters of water were in the tank?
-1 cubic meter equals 1,000 liters.
+a.
+Find the volume of the tank in cubic metres.

+b.
+One morning, after a rainy night, the tank is about 1/3 full.
+About how many litres of water are in the tank?
+One cubic metre equals 1 000 litres.